-From Media Sequencer 5.5 it is possible to configure it to use a secure communication over HTTPS when communicating with clients, including Viz Multiplay.
-If Media Sequencer is configured to use HTTPS, Viz Multiplay will be accessible on this URL:
+From Media Sequencer version 5.5, it is possible to configure it to use a secure communication over HTTPS when communicating with clients, including Viz Multiplay.
+If Media Sequencer is configured to use HTTPS, Viz Multiplay is accessible on this URL: https://mse-host:8543/app/vizmultiplay.html.

-https://mse-host:8543/app/vizmultiplay/vizmultiplay.html